Larcum Kendall: K2

 Kendall was asked in 1770 to instruct other workmen on how to manufacture parts for additional replicas of H4; however, he declined stating that further replicas would "still come to so high a price; as to put it far out of the reach of purchase for general use".
 He assured the Board that he would be able to modify Harrison's design to build a similar but simpler watch for around £200, half the price of K1.
 He received the order and K2 was manufactured in 1771 (the date inscribed on the watch), and completed in 1772.
 It was given in 1773 to Constantine Phipps for its expedition towards the North Pole, then it was assigned in North America.
 It worked less exactly than the original.
 William Bligh in his 1787 log of HMS Bounty, recorded a daily inaccuracy of between 1.1 and three seconds and that it had varied irregularly.

 The chronometer attained fame because of the mutiny on the Bounty.
 The timekeeper was taken by the mutineers following the loss of the Bounty, for which Bligh subsequently apologised to Sir Harry Parker.
 It returned to England many years later after an odyssey.
 The American ship's captain Mayhew Folger rediscovered Pitcairn Island in 1808 and was given the chronometer by the one remaining mutineer there, John Adams.
 The Spanish governor of Juan Fernandez Island confiscated the watch.
 The chronometer was later purchased for three doubloons by a Spaniard named Castillo.
-When he died, his family conveyed it to Captain Herbert of HMS Calliope, which sailed from Valparaiso on 1 July 1840, who gave it to the British Museum around 1840.
+When he died, his family conveyed it to Captain Herbert of HMS Calliope, which sailed from Valparaíso on 1 July 1840, who gave it to the British Museum around 1840.

 It is now held by the National Maritime Museum in Greenwich, England having previously being held by the Royal United Service Institution's Museum and transferred to the National Maritime Museum in the 1960s.
 K2 went to Sydney to be part of the Bligh and Mutiny on the Bounty exhibition at the Mitchell Library in 1991.